gmamaladze/gmamaladze.github.io/index.md

 ### Specialized in

-Technology strategy, cloud-native architectures, microservices, team leadership, and industrial automation software
+Technology strategy, cloud-native architectures, microservices, team leadership, industrial automation software

 ### Summary

-A technology leader with over 25 years of experience designing, building, and delivering impactful software solutions.
-I combine deep conceptual technical knowledge and hands-on expertise with the ability to build and lead high-performing teams.
-My experience extends from interfacing with customers, understanding requirements to collaborating with executive leadership to ensure timely delivery and strategic market fit.
+Rare combination of deep **conceptual technical knowledge** and **hands-on expertise**.
+Technology leader with over 25 years of experience designing, building, and delivering software products and solutions.
+Ability to build and lead high-performing teams, organize processes, and drive innovation.
+Experience in interfacing with customers, understanding requirements, collaborating with executive leadership, developing and implementing strategies.

 ---